 Research has shown that children can be particularly vulnerable in residential settings.
-All boarding schools and residential special schools comply with the National Minimum Standards for their
+All boarding schools and residential special schools comply with the National Minimum Standards for their particular setting and are appropriately inspected.

 7.12 Bullying

 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause considerable anxiety and distress.
 At its most serious level, bullying can have a disastrous effect on a child's wellbeing and in very rare cases has been a feature in the suicide of some young people.